 Building a Healthy Future Since 1987

-Since 1987, AHI has been an independent non-profit Article 28 organization under New York State Department of Health regulations, supporting hospitals, physician practices, behavioral health providers, community-based organizations, patients and others in our region in sharing our vision and mission of transforming health care and improving population health.
+Adirondack Health Institute (AHI), an independent non-profit Article 28 organization under New York State Department of Health regulations, was established in 1987.
+For thirty years the organization has supported hospitals, physician practices, behavioral health providers, community-based organizations, patients and others in our region in sharing our vision and mission of transforming health care and improving population health.

 We were originally founded as the Adirondack Rural Health Network (ARHN), a program to address the unique challenge of providing health care in a rural region.
 Eventually we grew and changed our name to the Upper Hudson Primary Care Consortium (UHPCC).
 When operating as the UHPCC, we provided the region with management and administrative support services, workforce recruitment and retention, network organization and development, health center establishment, and regional strategic planning.